-Ideally, development sites shall not be selected if the surroundings would detract excessively from the quality of development, or where the development would have an adverse effect upon its surroundings.
+Ideally, development sites shall not be selected where the development would have an adverse effect upon its surroundings.
 By considering issues such as lot orientation, storm-water management, access to transit, and minimizing street widths early on, many environmental benefits can be accrued at later stages of the project.
 Site considerations include: